confluentinc/confluent-kubernetes-examples/2022-polaris/samples/quickstart-deploy/README.rst

 This example will walk you though configuration of Polaris, including deployment of the Control Plane and the Data Plane.

-#. :ref:`Deploy the Control Plane in the control plane Kubernetes cluster
-   <deploy-control-plane>`.

 #.
+Deploy the Control Plane in the control plane Kubernetes cluster.

+#.
 Deploy the Data Plane.

-   - To install and follow the local Data Plane scenario, :ref:`deploy the Data Plane  in the same cluster as the Control Plane <deploy-local-data-plane>`.
+   - To install and follow the local Data Plane scenario, deploy the Data Plane  in the same cluster as the Control Plane.

-   - To install and follow the remote Data Plane scenario, :ref:`deploy the Data Plane in a separate Data Plane Kubernetes cluster
+   - To install and follow the remote Data Plane scenario, deploy the Data Plane in a separate Data Plane Kubernetes cluster.
-     <deploy-remote-data-plane>`.

 Prepare
 -------------